How 3D crop mapping can future-proof potatoes

 3D canopy mapping

-The research team are using low-cost drone imaging to create 3D surface models of the potato crop canopy, giving detailed data on plant height and canopy cover over the growing season.
+The research team are using low-cost drone imaging to create 3D surface models of the potato canopy, giving detailed data on plant height and canopy cover over the growing season.

 This approach demonstrates how a better understanding of crop development can inform decision making and improve management practice.

-“In terms of use for the farmer, canopy monitoring information can identify key indicators of crop development and health.
+“In terms of use for the farmer, canopy monitoring can identify key indicators of crop development and health.

-“Early senescence or canopy lodging, for example, could help predict the onset of disease.
+“Early senescence or lodging, for example, could help predict the onset of disease.
 When combined with other datasets, this can help determine a variety’s optimal harvest date.”

 Detection of late blight and nematodes in potato crops